naske777/cv_creator/readme.md

 ---

 ## Supported Input Formats

 ### YAML (`.yaml`)
 - Top-level keys become sections; nested keys become subsections.
 - Simple key–value pairs render as bold labels with line breaks.
 - Lists render as `itemize` lists; list items that are dicts join their fields inline.
-- Special LaTeX characters are safely escaped.
+- Special LaTeX characters are safely escaped (see `clean_latex_content` in `src/lib/yaml_to_tex.py`).

 ### Markdown (`.md`)
-- Converted with Pandoc via `pypandoc`.
+- Converted with Pandoc via `pypandoc` (see `src/lib/mkdocs_to_tex.py`).
 - Headings, lists, emphasis, links, and more are supported.

 ### Text (`.txt`)
+- Treated as Markdown and converted via Pandoc (see `src/lib/mkdocs_to_tex.py`).
 - Headings: `#`, `##`, `###` → `\section`, `\subsection`, `\subsubsection`
 - Isolated lines (surrounded by blanks) → `\section`
 - `- ` prefix → bullet list
 - `Label: Value` → bold label + forced line break
 - Inline `**bold**` and `*italic*`
-- URLs wrapped as `\url{...}`
+- URLs are automatically hyperlinked (see `url_replacer` in `src/lib/format_tex.py`).

 ### LaTeX (`.tex`)
 - Copied verbatim into the final document (for custom formatting)

 ---

 ## How It Works

 - `src/main.py`: Scans `cv_data/sections`, converts each file by extension, concatenates LaTeX, wraps with a preamble, and compiles to PDF.
 - `lib/latex_template.py`: Provides the LaTeX preamble and document wrapper.
-- `lib/mkdocs_to_tex.py`: Converts Markdown to LaTeX using Pandoc.
+- `lib/mkdocs_to_tex.py`: Converts Markdown and text files to LaTeX using Pandoc.
-- `lib/text_to_tex.py`: Escapes LaTeX, handles lists, headings, inline styles, and URLs.
-- `lib/yaml_to_tex.py`: Recursively maps YAML to sections, subsections, and lists.
+- `lib/yaml_to_tex.py`: Recursively maps YAML to LaTeX sections, subsections, and lists, with LaTeX-safe escaping.
 - `lib/tex_to_pdf.py`: Runs `pdflatex` to generate the PDF and cleans up auxiliary files.
-- `lib/format_tex.py`: Post-processes the LaTeX for formatting and personal info layout.
+- `lib/format_tex.py`: Post-processes the LaTeX for formatting, including URL hyperlinking and personal info layout.

 ---

 ## Tips

 - Control section order by filename prefix (e.g., `01_`, `02_`, ...)
 - You can add a custom `.tex` section for advanced formatting
 - Keep line lengths reasonable in `.txt` for best heading detection

+---

+## Troubleshooting

+### PDF is not generated or `output/cv.pdf` is missing
+- Make sure you have TeX Live and all required LaTeX packages installed (see Prerequisites).
+- Check for errors in the terminal output when running `python src/main.py`.
+- If you see `pdflatex is not installed or not in the PATH`, install TeX Live as described above.

+### "Error during LaTeX compilation" or build fails
+- Review the error message for missing LaTeX packages or syntax errors in your section files.
+- Ensure your YAML, Markdown, and text files are valid and do not contain unescaped special LaTeX characters.
+- Try building with only a minimal set of sections to isolate the problematic file.

+### Unicode or encoding errors
+- Ensure all your section files are saved as UTF-8.
+- Avoid using unsupported characters in your YAML, Markdown, or text files.

+### Pandoc or pypandoc errors
+- Make sure `pypandoc` and its dependencies are installed (`pip install -r requirements.txt`).
+- If you see errors about missing `pandoc`, try installing it manually or ensure `pypandoc_binary` is installed.

+### Custom formatting is not applied to Personal Information
+- The YAML section must be named exactly `personal_information`.
+- Only the fields `name`, `location`, and `contacts` (with subfields) are supported in the header.
+- For additional info, add new sections after the personal info section.

+### Still having issues?
+- Run with only one or two section files to debug.
+- Check the output in `output/cv.tex` for LaTeX errors.
+- Open an issue or ask for help with your error message and a sample of your input files.